-Explore Bangkok with its famous temples like Wat Arun and Wat Pho, before venturing out to the north or south.
+Explore the bustling Bangkok with its famous temples like Wat Arun and Wat Pho, before venturing out to the north or south.

-Ultimately visiting Thailand is a must if you are traveling in Asia.
-And I can only recommend adding a stop here at the begin or the end of a multi-country trip.
+Ultimately, visiting Thailand is a must if you are traveling in Asia.
+And I can only recommend adding a stop here at the beginning of the end of a multi-country trip.